dpgithub87/WebCrawler/README.md

 ### Core Components

+- This project follows the Clean code architecture where we have following components:
+  - Executor (API / Interface layer)
     - **Crawler Executor**: This is the main component responsible for orchestrating the crawling process.
-    - **WebDownloader**: Fetches the HTML content of each page.
+    - **Background Service**: Manages concurrent crawling using parallel tasks.
+  - Domain (Core business logic - independent of any I/O operations.
     - **UriExtractor**: Extracts all valid URLs from the HTML content.
 It uses Html Agility Parser to extract Uris.
-    - **Background Service**: Manages concurrent crawling using parallel tasks.
+  - Infrastructure - Contains the I/O operations - HttpClient
+    - **WebDownloader**: Fetches the HTML content of each page.

 ### Fault Tolerance